oahul14/LinSol/README.md

 	* relaxation factor: for more stable performance

 # Additional Notes
-* Rewritten solvers using BLAS subroutines doesn't include detailed comments.
+* Rewritten solvers using BLAS subroutines have no detailed comments.
 Please find it in its dense only version.